 5. Responsible innovation imparts a role on all of us.
 In Part I of the series, we defined an ethical and humane technology solution as a solution that supports individual and collective well-being and enhances our ability to tackle global challenges.
 The way we get to an ethical technology solution is through the process of responsible innovation—a transparent, interactive, sustainable process by which organizations proactively evaluate how they can design and use technology in ways that are aligned with their values and missions.
 Those of us who conceptualize, build, manage, and deploy AI solutions should use our influence to operationalize the ethical principles and values in a way that is ethically, socially and environmentally responsible.
 Technology is never value neutral because it manifests the values of its designers and surroundings.

 We hope you’ll take time to review the webinars, learn about the key AI ethics concepts, and apply them in your work.
 Our next step is to host a set of virtual workshops focused on practical application of the concepts and frameworks covered in the webinars.
 Workshop participants will have the opportunity to explore the questions surrounding the principle of fairness in the context of several use cases from the humanitarian and international development sector, including Education, Health, Agriculture, Workforce, and Humanitarian Response.
-Register here if you’d like to hear about future workshops.

 AI Ethics webinar series was envisioned and produced by Leila Toplic (NetHope), Amy Paul (USAID), Nora Lindstrom (Plan International), Amit Gandhi (MIT D-Lab), and Kendra Leith (MIT D-Lab).